Is My Dog Allergic?

 Is my dog allergic?

-You might have heard your friends or family have a difficult time during allergy season but did you know that your little furry friend may also have allergies?
+You might have heard your friends or family have a difficult time during allergy season but did you know that your little furry friend may also suffer from allergies?

 Allergic reactions in dogs